Tablas de Daimiel National Park: Conservation issues

 In May 2009 a plan was announced to reverse the decline in the wetland area using recycled water.
 However, some skepticism was shown by environmentalists who noted that the aquifer was not going to be replenished.

 In the hot summer of 2009, smouldering dry peat fires broke out in the area.
 Such fires were not a new phenomenon in the region; they had affected the peatlands alongside the Guadiana in previous years, but by reappearing in the National Park, the fires represented another symptom of the wetland's degradation.

-Early in 2010 the situation was improved by heavier rainfall than had been experienced for several years.

-However, analysis clearly show that there will be no notable improvement in the situation without considerably reducing the surface of irrigated cereals while maintaining without increase the surface of traditional crops suited to arid conditions (agricultura de secano in Spanish) and of horticulture (the latter being the most efficient crop in terms of extended water footprint).
+Early in 2010 the situation was apparently improved by heavier rainfall than had been experienced for several years.
+However, analysis later showed that there will be no notable improvement in the situation without considerably reducing the surface area of irrigated cereals while maintaining the same surface area of traditional crops suited to arid conditions (agricultura de secano in Spanish) and horticulture (the latter being the most efficient crop in terms of extended water footprint).
 The Plan also includes buying water rights.
 This gives scope to use water for the benefit of the national park and also to reassign water quotas in favour of more efficient use than cereal production, including hitherto illegal users, essentially small producers of vines and horticulture which have been found more efficient in water use and generate more income per cubic meter of water used.

-Still, in the context of Spain's economic crisis, funds have been lacking for this operation.
+Still, in the context of Spain's continued economic difficulties, funds have been lacking for this operation.

 European subsidies are attributed in priority to reforesting land after forests were felled for the production of cereals during the preceding generations.
 Moreover, within the frame of Europe's present Common Agricultural Policy (in 2010) cereals get more subsidies than other crops.
-A revision of that politic is due in 2013.
-The choices that will be made then will be determinant for the future of the Mancha Húmeda.
-Another determining factor is the developing of other local economics such as solar electricity, ecotourism, better quality agricultural products, and environmental services (carbon sinks for example).
+A revision of that policy is due in 2013, which will determine the future of the Mancha Húmeda.
+Developments in the local economy will also influence the outcome, with factors such as solar electricity, ecotourism, better quality agricultural products, and environmental services (carbon sinks for example).